Rand0409/Rand0409/README.md

-Hi, I’m Haoran
+Hi, this Haoran.

-I work in drone right now, I did some research in FEA, control & Material research in Soft robotics @ NYU MERIIT.
+I work in drone/sUAV programming at a drone company in Brooklyn,NY.

+I did some research in FEA, control & material research on Soft Robotics when I was a master students @ NYU MERIIT, and co-authored a paper.

 Currently learning ROS, CV, DL.